Promoting Professional Development and Best Practice in EE

 Tuesday, July 24, 2018, 3:00pm to 4:00pm

-On July 24, 2018 from 3:00-4:00 Eastern, we will hear from two fantastic authors and thinkers in EE as part of NAAEE's monthly webinar series.
-Dr. Marc Stern (Virginia Tech) and Dr. Bill Scott (University of Bath) have both recently published books that are both inspirational and practical.
-We'll learn about the new thinking and ideas they're exploring for how we can use social theories to shape our work, understand the challenges and apply new strategies for working toward sustainability, and more.
+The July 2018 installment of NAAEE's monthly webinar series featured Dr. Marc Stern (Virginia Tech) and Dr. Bill Scott (University of Bath), who have both recently published books that are both inspirational and practical.
+We learned about the new thinking and ideas they're exploring for how we can use social theories to shape our work, understand the challenges and apply new strategies for working toward sustainability, and more.

 Social Science Theory for Environmental Sustainability

 Social-ecological challenges call for a far better integration of the social sciences into conservation training and practice.
 Environmental problems are, first and foremost, people problems.
 Without better understandings of the people involved, solutions are often hard to come by, regardless of expertise in biology, ecology, or other traditional conservation sciences.
 This novel book provides an accessible survey of a broad range of theories widely applicable to environmental problems that students and practitioners can apply to their work.
 It serves as a simple reference guide to illuminate the value and utility of social science theories for the practice of environmental conservation.
 As part of the Techniques in Ecology and Conservation Series, it will be a vital resource for conservation scientists, students, and practitioners to better navigate the social complexities of applying their work to real-world problem-solving.

 The World We'll Leave Behind: Grasping the Sustainability Challenge